artemkv/journey3-react-native-sdk/README.md

 ## Features

-Use this library in your React Native app to:
+Use this connector in your React Native app to:
 - Track sessions, unique users and new users
 - Track application feature usage
 - Track user journey stage conversions